GoswamiDhiman/OffMix-3L/README.md

 # Reference

 @inproceedings{goswami2023offmix,
-  title={OffMix-3L: A novel code-mixed test dataset in bangla-english-hindi for offensive language identification}, author={Goswami, Dhiman and Raihan, Nishat and Mahmud, Antara and Anastasopoulos, Antonios and Zampieri, Marcos}, booktitle={Proceedings of the 11th International Workshop on Natural Language Processing for Social Media}, pages={21--27}, year={2023}
+  title={OffMix-3L: A novel code-mixed test dataset in bangla-english-hindi for offensive language identification},<br>
+  author={Goswami, Dhiman and Raihan, Nishat and Mahmud, Antara and Anastasopoulos, Antonios and Zampieri, Marcos},<br>
+  booktitle={Proceedings of the 11th International Workshop on Natural Language Processing for Social Media},<br>
+  pages={21--27},<br>
+  year={2023}
 }